 How do I get Visio Visual?

-Editing a Visio Visual in Power BI requires a Visio Online license, either Plan 1 or Plan 2.
+Editing a Visio Visual in Power BI requires a Visio Plan 1 or Visio Plan 2 license.
 You can visit our plan comparison to decide which option is best for you.
 If you’re unsure which plan is right for you, try them for free for 30 days (Plan 1 trial, Plan 2 trial).
 These trials are separate from the Visio Visual trial, and you can register for both without affecting your eligibility for the other.

 Important additional notes